DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 	- The program provides an interactive simulation of a gaming console system, giving users practice with creating custom delegates, managing events, and responding dynamically based on user input.

 ### Simple Functioning Main Menu

+A simple start menu for the sake of the vertical slice would make our game seem more polished.

+The main menu should look like:

+Start
+Options
+Credits
+Exit

 ### New Power (Medicine) ### Time Slow